Rent Island of Lost Souls (1932)

 Spoiler Alert

-Kenton mainly worked on Universal monster sequels, but he has his name on one masterpiece.
-Edward Parker (Richard Arlen) is a two fisted American man of action, shipwrecked on the remote jungle island of the sinister Dr. Moreau, whose ambition is to evolve animals into humans through genetic experimentation and vivisection.
-Maybe Parker could be persuaded to mate with his panther-woman (Kathleen Burke)?
+Erle Kenton mainly directed Universal monster sequels, but has his name on one masterpiece.
+Richard Arlen plays a two fisted man of action, shipwrecked on the remote jungle island of the sinister Dr. Moreau, who aims to evolve animals into humans through genetic experimentation.
+Maybe the castaway can be persuaded to mate with his panther-woman (Kathleen Burke)?

-This version of HG Wells' The Island of Dr. Moreau was photographed by Karl Struss, and its world of shadows and fog gives the film such an expressive look.
-The white tropical suits of the cast contrast attractively with the deep pools of darkness.
-It creates an imaginative portrait of the south seas, full of loners in transit, drunk sea captains, discredited medics, way off the map of normal human behaviour.
+This precode version of the HG Wells story is artfully photographed, and its world of shadows and fog gives it an expressionistic look.
+The white tropical suits contrast pleasurably with the deep pools of darkness.
+There's a flavourful picture of the south seas, full of loners in transit, drunk sea captains, discredited medics, way off the map of normal human behaviour.

-At the centre of the film is Charles Laughton's superb portrayal of the mad scientist, his untethered and megalomaniacal moral sickness, of course, hidden behind a cherubic mask of utter reasonableness.
+At the centre of all this atmosphere is Charles Laughton's superbly offbeat portrayal of the mad scientist, his untethered and megalomaniacal moral sickness, naturally, hidden behind a cherubic mask of utter reasonableness.
 He wears the goatee of evil with distinction and cracks his whip with conviction.

 0 out of 0 members found this review helpful.